+Section 25-25 of the ITAA 1997.

-- (1) If you carry on a business, you compare: - (a) the value of all your trading stock on hand at the start of the income year; and - (b) the value of all your trading stock on hand at the end of the income year. - (2) Your assessable income includes any excess of the value at the end of the income year over the value at the start of the income year. - (3) On the other hand, you can deduct any excess of the value at the start of the income year over the value at the end of the income year."
+- (2) Your assessable income includes any excess of the value at the end of the income year over the value at the start of the income year. - (3) On the other hand, you can deduct any excess of the value at the start of the income year over the value at the end of the income year."

 2.25 Although this provision applies the methodology described above, its operation is no different to the operation specified by the Tax Value Method proposals.
-In essence, it is a tax value method provision.16
+In essence, it is a tax value method provision.25

 2.26 It operates by the application of the Tax Value Method concept of seeking to assess the change in tax value of an asset.
-The depreciation provisions and borrowing expenses provisions equally apply the Tax Value Method.
+The depreciation provisions and borrowing expenses provisions equally apply the principles of the Tax Value Method.